Gavrilo Princip: Assassination of Archduke Franz Ferdinand

-Archduke Franz Ferdinand of Austria and his wife, Duchess Sophie Chotek arrived in Sarajevo by train shortly before 10 a.m. on 28 June 1914.
-Their car was the third car of a six-car motorcade heading towards Sarajevo Town Hall.
-The car's top was rolled back in order to allow the crowds a good view of its occupants.
+Archduke Franz Ferdinand of Austria and his wife, Duchess Sophie Chotek, arrived in Sarajevo by train shortly before 10 a.m. on 28 June 1914.
+Their car was the third in a six-car motorcade heading towards Sarajevo Town Hall.

-Princip and the five other conspirators lined the route.
-They were spaced out along the Appel Quay, each one with instructions to assassinate the Archduke when the royal car reached their position.
-The first conspirator on the route to see the royal car was Muhamed Mehmedbašić.
-Standing by the Austro-Hungarian Bank, Mehmedbašić lost his nerve and allowed the car to pass without taking action.
-At 10:15 am, when the motorcade passed the central police station, nineteen-year-old student Nedeljko Čabrinović hurled a hand grenade at the Archduke's car.
-The driver accelerated when he saw the object flying towards him, and the bomb, which had a 10-second delay, exploded under the fourth car.
-Two of the occupants were seriously wounded.
-After Čabrinović's failed attempt, the motorcade sped away and Princip and the remaining conspirators failed to act due to the motorcade's high speed.
+Princip and five other conspirators were positioned along the route, spaced out along the Appel Quay, each instructed to assassinate the Archduke when the royal car reached their position.
+The first, Muhamed Mehmedbašić, stood near the Austro-Hungarian Bank but lost his nerve and allowed the car to pass without acting.
+At 10:15 am, as the motorcade passed the central police station, 19-year-old student Nedeljko Čabrinović hurled a grenade at the Archduke's car.
+The driver accelerated upon seeing the grenade, which had a 10-second delay, and the bomb exploded under the fourth car, seriously wounding two occupants.
+Following this failed attempt, the motorcade sped away, and the remaining conspirators, including Princip, were unable to act due to the speed of the vehicles.

-After the Archduke gave his scheduled speech at Town Hall, he decided to visit the victims of Čabrinović's grenade attack at the Sarajevo Hospital.
-In order to avoid the city centre, General Oskar Potiorek decided that the royal car should travel straight along the Appel Quay to the hospital.
-However, Potiorek forgot to inform the driver, a Czech named Leopold Lojka, about this decision.
-On the way to the hospital, Lojka, following the original plan, turned onto a side street where Princip had positioned himself in front of a local delicatessen.
-After the Governor shouted at him, Lojka stopped in front of a shop and began to reverse.
-As he did so the engine stalled and the gears locked.
-Princip stepped forward, drew a Browning Semi-automatic pistol, and at point-blank range fired twice into the car, first hitting the Archduke in the neck, and then hitting the Duchess in the abdomen.
-They both died shortly after.
+After delivering his scheduled speech at the Town Hall, the Archduke decided to visit the victims of Čabrinović's grenade attack at the Sarajevo Hospital.
+To avoid the city centre, General Oskar Potiorek directed the royal car to travel straight along the Appel Quay to the hospital.
+However, Potiorek failed to inform the driver, Leopold Lojka, a Czech, about this change.
+On the way to the hospital, Lojka, following the original plan, turned onto a side street where Princip happened to be standing in front of a delicatessen.
+After Potiorek shouted at him to stop, Lojka halted the car and began reversing.
+As he did so, the engine stalled, and the gears locked.
+Princip stepped forward, drew an FN Model 1910 semi-automatic pistol, and fired twice at close range into the car.
+The first bullet struck the Archduke in the neck, while the second hit the Duchess in the abdomen.
+Both died shortly afterward.

+On 13 July 1914, Austro-Hungarian official Friedrich Wiesner submitted a report concluding that there was no evidence to implicate the Serbian government in the conspiracy behind the assassination of Archduke Franz Ferdinand and his wife in Sarajevo.
+This assessment, communicated to Vienna, confirmed that the Serbian state had not been involved in the plot.
+Despite this, the Austro-Hungarian government, perceiving Serbia's nationalist ambitions as a direct threat to the stability of its multi-ethnic empire, seized upon the assassination as a pretext for action against Serbia.